NBISweden/aMeta/README.md

 ![KrakenUniq_abundance_matrix](krakenuniq_absolute_abundance_heatmap.png)

 The values in the heatmap above indicate the numbers of reads assigned to each microbe in each species.
 The corresponding Total Sum Scaled (TSS), aka library size normalized, KrakenUniq abundance matrix is located in `results/KRAKENUNIQ_ABUNDANCE_MATRIX/krakenuniq_normalized_abundance_heatmap.pdf`.
 Please note that the microbial species in the KarkenUniq abundance matrix might not always overlap with the ones present in the authentication score heatmap above.
 This is because not all microbes detected by KrakenUniq at the pre-screening step can be successfully validated by Malt + MaltExtract.
-The absolute and normalized microbial abundnace heatmaps are optimal for visual exploration for up to ~50-100 samples and ~100-200 species.
+The absolute and normalized microbial abundance heatmaps are optimal for visual exploration for up to ~50-100 samples and ~100-200 species.
 For larger numbers of samples and / or species, the heatmaps may become too crowded and difficult to view; therefore, in this case, the users are advised to utilize the raw KrakenUniq abundance matrix `krakenuniq_abundance_matrix.txt` for their own custom visualization.

 Finally, below we list locations and provide short comments for a few other useful metrics / plots / information delivered by aMeta which you perhaps would also like to check: